1993 Brazilian Grand Prix

 The 1993 Brazilian Grand Prix was a Formula One motor race held at Interlagos on 28 March 1993.
 It was the second race of the 1993 Formula One World Championship.

-The 71-lap race was won by local hero Ayrton Senna, driving a McLaren-Ford, with English driver Damon Hill second in a Williams-Renault and German Michael Schumacher third in a Benetton-Ford.
+The 71-lap race was won by local hero Ayrton Senna, driving a McLaren-Ford, with Briton Damon Hill second in a Williams-Renault and German Michael Schumacher third in a Benetton-Ford.
+Senna's victory marked McLaren's 100th race win in Formula One.
 Senna was the last Brazilian driver to win his home race until Felipe Massa in 2006.

 Report

 Qualifying

-Brazil was Senna's home race but he was able to do nothing to prevent the Williamses being 1–2 in qualifying with Prost on pole ahead of Hill.
+Brazil was Senna's home race but he was able to do nothing to prevent the Williams being 1–2 in qualifying with Prost on pole ahead of Hill.
 Senna was third ahead of Schumacher, Andretti and Patrese.